 Beef is high in the mineral zinc.
 Zinc is needed by the body to help the white blood cells release antibodies in response to infection.
 Zinc is also important in wound healing.
 Other sources of zinc are egg yolk and zinc-fortified cereals.

 Nuts are a rich source of vitamin E, an antioxidant.
 This vitamin stimulates the creation of cells that destroy germs.
-For young children, you can try to grind the nuts into powder and add it as a thickener to soups, gravies or mashed potato.
-(Note: However, If you have family history of allergy to nuts, you may want to delay the introduction of nuts to your child’s diet.)
-Other sources of vitamin E are wholegrains, some vegetables oils and sunflower seeds.
+For young children, you can try to grind the nuts into powder and add it as a thickener to soups, gravies or mashed potatoes.
+(Note: However, If you have a family history of allergy to nuts, you may want to delay the introduction of nuts to your child’s diet.)
+Other sources of vitamin E are whole grains, some vegetable oils and sunflower seeds.

-Yogurt contain healthy bacteria, or probiotics which help your child maintain a healthy digestive system.
+Yogurt contains healthy bacteria or probiotics that help your child maintain a healthy digestive system.
 Choose one with live cultures for your child.
 Serve yogurt with fresh fruit.

 6. Chicken soup

 Chicken soup contains an amino acid, cysteine and studies have shown that it helps to reduce the symptoms/ duration of colds.

 Carrots are rich in beta carotene, which once converted in the body to vitamin A, is essential for healthy skin.
 Skin that heals fast from injury is essential for immunity as skin prevents germs from entering the body.
 Other foods rich in beta carotene are sweet potatoes or red capsicums.

 8. Onions and Garlic